romanov/Refresher/README.md

 `builder.Services.AddSingleton<RefresherService>();`

-3. Inject the service or get it directly
+3. Inject the service or invoke it directly
 ```
 app.MapGet("/update", async () =>
 {